alchemab/parapred-pytorch/README.md

 ### Numbering
 The original Parapred method was based on the Chothia-defined CDRs based on the Chothia numbering.
 We provide a table mapping the CDR Chothia boundaries in the corresponding IMGT numbers.
 Note that these are **not** identical to the IMGT boundaries of the CDRs; e.g. CDRH3 according to the IMGT definition is IMGT H105-H117.
+To number sequences and convert between CDR definitions, we recommend using [ANARCI](https://github.com/oxpig/ANARCI).

 | CDR | Chothia numbers | IMGT numbers | Parapred input (IMGT) |
 | --- | --------------- | ------------ | --------------- |